 - Add or delete markers.

 - Turn markers off.

 - Assign markers to specific traces.

-- Set the marker readouts to absolute or delta.
+- Set the marker readouts to absolute, delta, or power.

 - Define the threshold and excursion values.

-You can add or delete markers from the drop-down list next to Define in the Marker toolbar.
+Vou can add or delete markers from the drop-down list next to Define in the Marker toolbar.